 Kant’s Rooms on Neustadt (1755-early 1760s) [top]

 Kant had returned to Königsberg by August 1754 [Kuehn 2001, 98], and Borowski reports that he was living in the home of “Professor Kypke.”
-This could have been either Johann David Kypke [bio] — the professor of logic and metaphysics since 1727 — or else his younger nephew, Georg David Kypke [bio], who attended grammar school as well as the university alongside Kant, and who had just been appointed to the full professorship of oriental languages in 1755 (having served as an associate professor since 1746).
+This could have been either Johann David Kypke [bio] – the professor of logic and metaphysics since 1727 – or else his younger nephew, Georg David Kypke [bio], who attended grammar school as well as the university alongside Kant, and who had just been appointed as full professor of Oriental Languages in 1755 (having served as an associate professor since 1746).
 Stark [1999b] has argued that the younger Kypke is the more likely landlord.